Investing Fees could cost you your early retirement!

 I will not make simulations with transaction fees and issuance fees because there are too many factors going on.
 But it will still make a significant difference in the long term!
 Unless you invest with a stupidly expensive broker, transaction costs do not matter much in the long term.

-And, in a second time, I will compute the historical chances of successful retirement with different investing fees.
+And in a second time, I will compute the historical chances of successful retirement with different investing fees.
 For this, I use the 4% Rule.
 If you do not know about this, I encourage you to read my article about Trinity Study results.
 In this article, you will find the details of my simulations.

 Impact over 10 years

-Let’s start with the impact of fees over ten years.
+We start with the impact of fees over ten years.
 Ten years is a short time for investing.

 Here is the evolution of a portfolio starting at 100’000 CHF from 0 to 10 years with different levels of fees.